bblfsh/documentation/README.md

 # Babelfish - universal code parser

-**Babelfish is a self-hosted server for source code parsing.** The Babelfish service can parse any file, in any supported language, extract an ASTs (Abstract Syntax Tree) from it, and convert it to a [**UAST**](./uast/specification.md) (Universal Abstract Syntax Tree) which can enable further analysis and transformation with the included or your own tools using an standard format.
+**Babelfish is a self-hosted server for source code parsing.** The Babelfish service can parse any file, in any supported language, extracting an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) from it
+and converting it into a [**Universal Abstract Syntax Tree (UAST)**](./uast/specification.md) which enablee further analysis and transformation with either the included tools or your own tools by using an standard format.

 ## Motivation and Scope